The Hellsing Organization

 Free Agents (Humans)

 In Shine: The girls have all their usual troubles to work out, with the occasional bonus intrusion from vampire slayers and witch hunters.
 And, yes, they’re pretty much all lesbians.
-Yumiko, a former Lillian student, is in the same mold.
+Yumiko is a former student, and her soeur now works there as a nurse.

 Mystery, Inc. (Scooby-Doo, plus assorted sequels and spinoffs)